-John Dickerson is the anchor of CBS News' "Face the Nation", the number one Sunday morning public affairs program.
+John Dickerson is the anchor of CBS News' "Face The Nation," the No. 1 Sunday morning public affairs program.

-Dickerson has been a reporter in Washington for almost 20 years covering the White House, Congress and Economics.
+Dickerson has been a reporter in Washington for almost 20 years, covering the White House, Congress and economics.
 Before joining Slate in 2005, Dickerson covered politics for 12 years for Time magazine.
-His last four years he was the magazine's White House correspondent covering the presidency of George W. Bush.
-He has covered presidential campaigns since 1996 and hosts a twice-monthly podcast Whistlestop which chronicles great moments in presidential campaign history.
+For his last four years, he was the magazine's White House correspondent, covering the presidency of George W. Bush.
+He has covered presidential campaigns since 1996 and hosts a twice-monthly podcast, "Whistlestop," which chronicles great moments in presidential campaign history.

 A native Washingtonian, he graduated with distinction from the University of Virginia with a Bachelor's degree in English and a specialty in American Studies.
 His mother, Nancy Dickerson, was CBS News' first female correspondent.
-Dickerson is the author of "On Her Trail" (Simon and Schuster), a book about his mother which will be published in paperback in the summer of 2015.
-Known for his active use of social media, Dickerson has more than 1.35 million Twitter (@jdickerson) followers.
+Dickerson is the author of "On Her Trail" (Simon and Schuster), a book about his mother.
+Known for his active use of social media, Dickerson has more than 1.35 million Twitter followers at @jdickerson.